Onepilot

 AI agents produce a lot of output.
 Here's how to stay on top of it:

-• Scroll back — Onepilot's terminal supports full scroll history.
+• Scroll back — your iOS terminal app should support full scroll history.
 Swipe up to review what the agent did while you were away.

 Multi-Agent Workflows